 |

-Review: In the series, Red River Gold, this original composition was written for a community choir, and is definitely a "show piece."
-The beginning time signature is 2/8+2/8+3/8.
+Review: Part of the Red River Gold series, this original composition was written for a community choir, and is definitely a "show piece."
+The beginning time signature is 2/8 + 2/8 + 3/8.

 |